clij/clij-docs/reference.md

 ## CLIJ_downsampleSliceBySliceHalfMedian

 Scales an image using scaling factors 0.5 for X and Y dimensions.
 The Z dimension stays untouched.
-The median method is applied.
-Thus, each pixel value in the destination image equals to the median of four corresponding pixels in the source image.
+The medianSphere method is applied.
+Thus, each pixel value in the destination image equals to the medianSphere of four corresponding pixels in the source image.

 **Parameters**: Image source, Image destination